 Realizing the immense profits to be made, Texas cattlemen began searching for the nearest railheads.
 However, this would not be as easy as it might seem.
 For several years, Missouri and Kansas farmers feared the Texas Longhorns coming through or entering their states due to a cattle disease called “Texas Fever.”
 The longhorn cattle appeared to be perfectly healthy, but Midwestern cattle allowed to mix with them or to use a pasture recently vacated by the longhorns sometimes became ill and often died.
-It was determined that ticks were spreading the disease to the local cattle, but the longhorns were immune to it.
+It was determined that ticks spread the disease to the local cattle, but the longhorns were immune.

 In the spring of 1866, drovers were wrangling an estimated 200,000 to 260,000 longhorns northward along the Shawnee Trail from Texas.
 While many were turned back or severely delayed due to Texas Fever, some drovers diverted their herds around the hostile settlements getting their cattle to market and making large profits.

 As the developing railheads moved westward, so did the wild and wooly frontier towns, including Ellsworth, Caldwell, Wichita, and Dodge City.
-Secondary cattle markets in Newton, Hunnewell, Great Bend, Hays, Brookville, Coffeyville, Salina, and Junction City also achieved periods of brief success as cowtowns.
+In Newton, Hunnewell, Great Bend, Hays, Brookville, Coffeyville, Salina, and Junction City, secondary cattle markets also achieved brief success as cowtowns.

-It was here in these cow towns that many famous Old West characters gained or bolstered their reputations, men such as Wyatt Earp, Bat Masterson, Wild Bill Hickok, John Wesley Hardin, and dozens of others.
-In these wild frontier towns also occurred some of the most famous gunfights of the American West, including the Dalton Gang Shoot-Out in Coffeyville, the Hide Park Gunfight in Newton, and Long Branch Saloon Shootout in Dodge City.
+Many famous Old West characters gained or bolstered their reputations in these cow towns, men such as Wyatt Earp, Bat Masterson, Wild Bill Hickok, John Wesley Hardin, and dozens of others.
+In these wild frontier towns also occurred some of the most famous gunfights of the American West, including the Dalton Gang Shoot-Out in Coffeyville, the Hyde Park Gunfight in Newton, and Long Branch Saloon Shootout in Dodge City.

-Abilene – Abilene already existed before it became a cow town.
+Abilene – Abilene already existed before it became a cowtown.
 In 1857, it was established as a stagecoach stop and was officially laid out in 1860.
 However, it retained a sleepy existence until a livestock dealer from Illinois named Joseph G. McCoy saw Abilene as the perfect place for a railhead to ship cattle in 1867.
 The city soon filled with not only cowboys but also gamblers, outlaws, and prostitutes.
 By 1870, it had become so lawless that Abilene hired its first marshal, Thomas Smith, whose first official act was to issue an order that no one would be allowed to carry firearms within the city limits without a permit.
 However, Smith was killed in the line of duty before the year ended.
-The next year, Wild Bill Hickok became the city’s marshal.
+The following year, Wild Bill Hickok became the city’s marshal.
 Abilene reigned supreme as the Queen of Kansas cowtowns until new railheads in Newton, Wichita, and Ellsworth became the favored shipping points in 1872.
-During its four-year reign, over 3 million head of cattle were driven up the Chisholm Trail and shipped from Abilene.

 Brookville – When the Kansas Pacific Railroad arrived in 1870, the town served briefly as a cattle shipping area.
-It soon boasted 800 people, a bank, a newspaper, telegraph and express offices, and a post office, as well as a few other businesses.
+It soon boasted 800 people, a bank, a newspaper, telegraph and express offices, a post office, and other businesses.
 Today, Brookville is a virtual ghost town with just about 200 people and no open businesses.